vokimon/bioscena/README.markdown

 ![bioscenalogo](bioscenalogo.png)

-Bioscena beings are controlled by an inner system which is analogous to the actual gene expression in real life beings.
+Bioscena beings are controlled by a mechanism which is analogous to the actual gene expression in real life beings.
 Simulations show up many interesting emerging behaviours that you can monitor and trace.

 The gene expression system works like that: